NF02/macdotfiles/README.md

 - *vscide* - I use it for its docker integration and also because sometimes I have to use standard bases
 - *resize master* - an application I use to scale images before uploading them online
 - *Clipy* - to manage the system clipboard, this thing allows me to replicate the layouts I use under Linux with clipman
+- *Eclipse* - for complex projects in Java
+- homebrew - package manager that yields bsd compatibility
+- Mactex - LaTeX distribution for Mac Os X
 ##